|

 About

 I am a quantitative problem solver operating at the intersection of academic rigor and active trading.
 My career is defined by a balance of foundational theory and market reality.
-As an Associate Professor (soon Full Professor) of Finance, I specialize in the computational complexities of derivatives, with a deep expertise in numerical methods and American option pricing.
-I apply my knowledge in my teaching and my trading.
-For over six years, I have actively traded options, using my own capital to validate forecasting models and refine applied risk management strategies in real-time.
-This experience grounds my work; whether I am teaching investments or consulting on quantitative methods, I combine the precision of a researcher with the practicality of a trader.
-Currently, I am focused on applying Machine Learning and forecasting models to the implied volatility surface.
-This work has sparked a new curiosity in behavioral finance, specifically investigating how investor psychology drives pricing anomalies in the option markets.
+As an Associate Professor of Finance, soon to be Full Professor and incoming Department Chair, I specialize in the computational complexities of derivatives, with deep expertise in numerical methods and American option pricing.
+I apply this knowledge in both my teaching and my trading.
+For over six years, I have actively traded options using my own capital, validating forecasting models and refining applied risk management strategies in real time.
+This experience grounds my work.
+Whether I am teaching investments or consulting on quantitative methods, I combine the precision of a researcher with the practicality of a trader.
+Currently, I am focused on applying machine learning and forecasting models to the implied volatility surface.
+This work has sparked renewed curiosity in behavioral finance, specifically in how investor psychology drives pricing anomalies in option markets.
 I help organizations and students alike look past the standard models to find sharper, data-driven solutions to complex pricing puzzles. |

 Associate Professor